 The first thing to know is that camping in winter in the Adirondacks demands real skill and mountain savvy just to remain comfortable.
 It also requires planning and the right gear.
 So why do people go camping in the winter?
 Because the experience, the snow-covered views glittering under a rising sun, the snowshoeing and campfire-cooked meals, is unlike any other experience you'll have in your one adventurous life.

-What to Know Before You Go Winter Camping in the Adirondacks
+What to Know Before Going Winter Camping in the Adirondacks

-- Winter temps dip low – like negative 30 in some places in the Adirondacks.
+Temperatures in the winter month dip very low – like negative 30 in some places in the Adirondacks.
 While we do not recommend going winter camping in negative temps, or even temps below 20 degrees Fahrenheit, this does help freeze lakes and ponds, making remote areas easier to access.
 How do you know if the body of water is frozen enough?
 Experts recommend staying off any ice where there's flowing water underneath – so no go for rivers and streams – and that ice should be four or more inches thick to truly support your weight, and the weight of all the snow laying over its surface.
 Bring an ice auger if you can to check as you go because ice is rarely uniformly thick.
 And remember: not all ice freezes equally.
 Clear ice is stronger than bubbly ice.